-As at 31 March 2023 As at 31 March 2022 (a) Claims against the Company not acknowledged as debt Traces liability - Tax deducted at source 0.08 5.13 (b) Service tax demand (excluding interest not qualified) Cases pending before Appellate authorities mainly in respect of disallowance of certain input credit, against which Company has filed appeals 973.20 973.20
+As at As at 31 March 2024 31 March 2023 Claims against the Company not acknowledged as debt (a) Income tax Traces liability - Tax deducted at source 5.90 0.08 (b) Service tax demand (excluding interest not quantified) Cases pending before Appellate authority mainly in respect of disallowance of certain input credit - 973.20 (c) Goods and Services tax Show cause notice cum demand on matters yet to be adjudicated mainly in respect of additional liability on goods sold via e-way bills 12.60 - • · ·

-Footnote:
+Footnotes:

-Future ultimate outflow of resources embodying economic benefits in respect of the matters which are uncertain as it depends on the final outcome of the matters involved.
+1. Future ultimate outflow of resources embodying economic benefits in respect of the matters which are uncertain as it depends on the final outcome of the matters involved.